open-component-model/ocm-spec/doc/04-extensions/common/formatspec.md

    described by this format.
 But language bindings basically have to support this additional type.

-# *Component Archive Format*
+## *Component Archive Format*

 This is a special filesystem based format to store the content of a single component version.
 It is intended to be used during a build process to incrementally compose a component version.
-Once finished it can be transfered to a regular OCM repository.
+Once finished it can be transferred to a regular OCM repository.

 It is a directory containing